FranBlz/IMDEA_privsec/README.md

 Uses the `expiration_utc` value to determine persistence (0 and very large numbers means session cookies).
 What about negative values?

+### Automatic cookie acceptance

+Extensions fail to accept all cookie banners presenting different behaviour from manual browsing and accepting (see images).
+`Intractable Cookie Crumbs` mentions and modifies `BannerClick` which at the same time runs on `Selenium` and `OpenWPM` which runs on `Firefox`.
+`Thou Shalt Not Reject` mentions `Priv-Accept` and `BannerClick` and modifies the latter heavily to detect and interact with `Cookiewalls`.
+`Cookieverse` builds tool on top of `OpenWPM`.

 ---

 ## Relevant resources